DominikStyp/javascript-stuff/grease-monkey-scripts/README.md

   (remember that *@name facebook* must be the same as it is in the name field)
 - Troubleshooting and further information here:
   (http://wiki.greasespot.net/Main_Page)

+# Requirements
+- Firefox
+- Grease Monkey addon
+- Enabled Cookies in browser (they are enabled by default)